exabrial/speakeasy/README.md

 * This library is not "implementing your own crypto", but "using the crypto you already have correctly".
 * Basically, just read this: https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2009/july/if-youre-typing-the-letters-a-e-s-into-your-code-youre-doing-it-wrong/

+## How To Use

+Start in the `com.github.exabrial.speakeasy.primitives` package and look at the interfaces.
+Every cryptographic primitive is represented by a Java interface.

 ## Quick Examples

 How to hash something with Speakeasy: